-The saver sub should be changed before it becomes worn to the point that the tool joint will no longer shoulder up.
+The saver-sub should be changed before it becomes worn to the point that the tool joint will no longer shoulder up.
 If the saver sub continues to be used past this wear point, the drill pipe joints can become rounded and mushroomed making replacement of all tool joints or drill pipe necessary.

-Saver Sub Replacement Procedure: Loctite adhesive is required in saver sub installation.
+Saver Sub Replacement Procedure:

+Loctite adhesive is required in saver sub installation.
 Plan on allowing enough time for the adhesive to completely cure.
-It is best to replace a worn saver sub at the end of the day for overnight curing.
+It is best to replace a worn saver sub at the end of the day to allow for overnight curing.

 The proper Loctite retaining compound is 680 green.
-The time needed for a complete cure can be accelerated by using the proper primer.
+Using the proper primer needed for a complete cure can accelerate the time.